Virkkunen/weather/README.md

 # Weather

-A simple weather app made with React and TypeScript, generated using Vite.
+A simple responsive weather app made with React and TypeScript, generated using Vite.
-All data provided by [Weather API](https://www.weatherapi.com).
+All weather data provided by [Weather API](https://www.weatherapi.com).

 ## Features